A Quick Guide To Traveling And Volunteering In Asia

 Pack Like A Pro

 The big question still remains - what is the best type of bag to pack for a volunteer trip to Asia: a backpack or a suitcase?
-This is something that we have covered in our Pack vs Suitcase debate and you can refer to our Should I Use A Backpack or Suitcase? post for some guidance!
+This is something that we have covered our Should I Use A Backpack or Suitcase? post!
 Either way, space is precious!
 You don’t want to end up with items that you’ll never touch!
 As a volunteer, clothing that covers your chest, shoulders and knees are best.
 Loose cotton threads and a waterproof jacket are ideal for monsoons in Southern Asia, whereas thermals and jerseys are ideal for winter months in Northern Asia.
 You’ll be winning with thin, quick-drying layers and good walking shoes wherever you are.
 Mosquitos enjoy the warm temperatures as much as we do, so be sure to pack repellent with DEET to keep them away - you can also buy a mosquito net once in country if you need extra protection.
 It’s a surprise to many, but toilet paper doesn’t have a home in most Asian bathrooms, so bring a pack of tissues and hand sanitizer to keep handy when you are out.
 If you are bringing digital devices, a portable charger and a map app are your best friends - just remember to bring the right adapter/s to keep them charged.
 Finally, if you plan to bathe on one of the many beautiful beaches in Asia, pack good quality sunscreen, swimwear and sunnies as these are scarcely found throughout Asia.
 There is however an abundance of cheap clothing to stock up on including elephant pants, maxi skirts and classic tees - have fun shopping!

 Image: @photobyjl via Instagram